-Any speaker that is similarly sized as the PLAY:1 has to comprise the sound quality but the PLAY:1 works terrific on high volumes.
-What makes the speaker standout from its competitors is the fact that it refuses to distort the sound even when maxed out.
+Usually, a speaker that is similar in size to the PLAY:1 has to compromise the sound quality, but the PLAY:1 works terrific on high volumes.
+What makes the speaker stand out from its competitors is the fact that it refuses to distort the sound even when maxed out.

 So you’ll never have to worry about the sound being dull.

 The most significant drawback of the PLAY:1 is that it can’t handle more than a small room.
 If you think about placing the speaker in a large room with high ceilings, don’t expect much from the PLAY:1.
-In that case, you’ll have to purchase at least a pair of PLAY:1 speakers to fill the room.
+For larger spaces, you’ll have to purchase at least a pair of PLAY:1 speakers to fill the room.

 Unlike the PLAY:3 and PLAY:5, the PLAY:1 is more sensitive to placement.
-As we’ve tested, it works better if placed in a corner.
+According to our tests, it works better if placed in a corner.

-The next thing we did was pairing two PLAY:1 speakers that unlocked the full potential of the device.
+The next thing we did was pair two PLAY:1 speakers, which unlocked the full potential of the device.
 As a result, two speakers filled the room, and the whole listening process became more enjoyable.

-The difference was so big that, if you’re willing to invest a bit more, we’d recommend getting two Sonos PLAY:1 speakers than a single PLAY:3.
+The difference was so big that, if you’re willing to invest a bit more, we’d recommend getting two Sonos PLAY:1 speakers over a single PLAY:3.